zfhuang99/zfhuang99.github.io/_posts/2023-03-14-implementing-Paxos-in-Rust-with-ChatGPT.markdown

 The dynamism of this interaction led to a noticeable surge in my productivity, enabling me to complete a substantial amount of work in a rather condensed timeframe.
 Impressively, the entire project was wrapped up in less than a week, with roughly 2-3 hours invested on weekdays and an additional half-day over the weekend.

-I would be remiss not to mention that this was my ==inaugural== Rust project.
+I would be remiss not to mention that this was my *inaugural* Rust project.
 Despite having a basic grasp of the language from prior resources like "Rust by Example" and the completion of "rustlings"—a compilation of 94 mini assignments designed to introduce Rust concepts—this project truly underscored the remarkable capabilities of ChatGPT in alleviating Rust's infamously steep learning curve.

-The experience left me profoundly convinced of the transformative potential that the synergy of Rust and ChatGPT holds for the field of ==infrastructure software development==.
+The experience left me profoundly convinced of the transformative potential that the synergy of Rust and ChatGPT holds for the field of *infrastructure software development*.
 Rust's unique ability to deliver code devoid of memory leaks, crashes, and race conditions ensures a robust and efficient software infrastructure.
 Coupling this with the problem-solving prowess of ChatGPT can help us navigate the more intimidating facets of Rust, including its compiler errors and learning curve.

 Moreover, this expedition offered an insight into the probable future of AI-assisted programming.
 With the support of AI, developers' productivity could reach new heights, enabling the generation of significantly larger volumes of code.
 However, it's essential to bear in mind that AI-generated code is not inherently bug-free.
 To ensure the robustness of our software infrastructure in the face of an influx of new code, a proactive approach is needed.
 Rust, with its prowess in minimizing low-level bugs, is a formidable tool for this task.
 To navigate the realm of high-level bugs, we must rely on formal methods like TLA+ and other formal verification techniques.